embicoin/sjcx_ticker/README.md

 * request

 ## Usage
+1. npm install in sjcx_tikcer directory.
+1. node sjcx_ticker.js
-just run node sjcx_ticker.js, and access it by your program using jsonp or browser.
+2. access port 3000 by your program using jsonp or browser.

 If you want to embed widget, add a line in your page.
 ```
 <iframe seamless frameborder="0" src="https://<hostname>/sjcx_ticker.html …" width="300" height="130" >